sahana-206026/myfirst-project/README.md

 # myfirst-project
-this is my first repositoriy
+this is my first repository
 <br>
 Author-Narsingoju Sahana